 A PDF file is almost always a good option; the file can’t be altered accidentally, and you’re less likely to forget to include your fonts (or to make other mistakes discussed later in this column).
 However, most folks have trouble printing PDFs that contain spot colors or duotones.
 In these cases, stick with sending native files.

-It’s crucial to include information about your documents when you hand off your files to a service bureau; without certain details, the staff may not be able to print your files or troubleshoot if something goes wrong.
+Send a Report It’s crucial to include information about your documents when you hand off your files to a service bureau; without certain details, the staff may not be able to print your files or troubleshoot if something goes wrong.
 Most shops offer a form that asks you for a complete list of fonts and graphics used in your document.
 You should also make clear your job’s specifications, including whether you want crop marks printed at the pages’ corners, film or paper output, and so on.

 QuarkXPress’s built-in Collect For Output feature creates a report that includes most of the necessary information.
 However, many QuarkXPress 4 users don’t realize that to make a legible report, they must import the data into the Output Request template.
 (Look for this template in the Documents folder, which is in the QuarkXPress folder on your hard drive.)